aws-amplify/amplify-backend/packages/schema-generator/API.md

 };

 // @public (undocumented)
-export type SQLEngine = MySQLEngine | PostgreSQLEngine;
+export type SQLEngine = MySQLEngine | PostgresSQLEngine;

 // (No @packageDocumentation comment for this package)